Vartiaiv/BacteriaDetection/README.md

 # BacteriaDetection

-**You can download the package and run the program in the working folder with default parameters on the MATLAB command line by typing "BacteriaDetection"**
+**Quick help: If you have** ``3Darray.mat`` **in your working folder run the program in the working folder with default parameters on the MATLAB command line by typing "BacteriaDetection".
+Otherwise give a 3D array as the first parameter.**

-The MATLAB help text for the package:
+### The MATLAB help text for the package (paraphrased):

-**BacteriaDetection**  Detect and track moving bacteria from an image
+**BacteriaDetection**     Detect and track moving bacteria from an image sequence
-                   sequence

   There are three output files
   - detection frames